 CARES Act Information

 The federal CARES Act was signed into law on March 27, 2020 and provides emergency relief to several groups impacted by coronavirus (COVID-19).
-Here is what individuals and businesses can expect:

 The bill gives a one-time direct payment of up to $1,200 for individuals ($2,400 for couples) and $500 for each child under the age of 17.